AwesomeCICD/circle-banking-app/README.md

 ## Additional deployment options

 - **Workload Identity**: [See these instructions.](./docs/workload-identity.md)
-- **Cloud SQL**: [See these instructions](./extras/cloudsql) to replace the in-cluster databases with hosted Google Cloud SQL.
-- **Multi Cluster with Cloud SQL**: [See these instructions](./extras/cloudsql-multicluster) to replicate the app across two regions using GKE, Multi Cluster Ingress, and Google Cloud SQL.
 - **Istio**: Apply `istio-manifests/` to your cluster to access the frontend through the IngressGateway.
-- **Aion Service Mesh**: ASM requires Workload Identity to be enabled in your GKE cluster.
-[See the workload identity instructions](./docs/workload-identity.md) to configure and deploy the app.
-Then, apply `istio-manifests/` to your cluster to configure frontend ingress.
 - **Java Monolith (VM)**: We provide a version of this app where the three Java microservices are coupled together into one monolithic service, which you can deploy inside a VM (eg. Google Compute Engine).
 See the [ledgermonolith](./src/ledgermonolith) directory.

 ## Troubleshooting